ibm-cloud-docs/ContinuousDelivery/devsecops-build-docker-images.md

 ```
 {: screen}

-By using this interface, the default built-in CISO sign and VA scan tasks will be able to pick up these images and process them.
+By using this interface, the default built-in GPG Image signing will be able to pick up these images and process them.

 ## Loading image artifacts
 {: #cd-devsecops-load-artifacts}